jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 The scientific community still hasn’t fully integrated the axioms of quantum physics, even a century after their initial breakthroughs.
 Though we’ve made profound technological strides, the philosophical implications of quantum mechanics, quantum information, and quantum computation remain elusive—still shimmering on the edges of the scientific zeitgeist.

 Until that tide turns, it will be the brave—the pioneers of consciousness and computation—who carry this torch:
-* Scientists unafraid to stake their careers on this strange science
+* Scientists unafraid to stake their careers on this strange science,
-* Engineers unlocking quantum computational potential
+* Engineers unlocking quantum computational potential,
-* Mystics and visionaries discerning the deeper patterns encoded in these laws
+* Mystics and visionaries discerning the deeper patterns encoded in these laws.

-In this post, I aim to lay down what I call <b>Quantum Law</b>—to define a new fundamental unit of existence, explore the nature of <i>qualia</i>, and confront a century-old mystery:
+In this post, I aim to lay down what I call <b>Quantum Law</b>—to define a new fundamental unit of existence, explore the nature of <i>qualia</i> (the raw building blocks of inner experience), and confront a century-old mystery:

 > <b>What, truly, is a particle?</b>